Area-53-Robotics/53D-High-Stakes-Notebook/entries/ring-rush-mech-1/identify.typ

     - The ring rush mechanism should be able to grab two rings.
     - The ring rush mechanism should be able to disrupt the ring stack during autonomous.
     - The ring rush should stay deactivated during driver control
-    - If possible, the ring rush mechanism can unflip mobile goals.
+    - If possible, the ring rush mechanism should be able to unflip mobile goals.
   ],
   constraints: [
     - #vex-rule[R4] Robots must fit within an 18” x 18” x 18” volume